aai-institute/lakefs-spec/docs/guides/filesystem-usage.md

 ## The lakeFS URI structure

 In the following subsections, we frequently make use of [lakeFS URIs](https://docs.lakefs.io/understand/model.html#lakefs-protocol-uris) in the example code. lakeFS URIs identify resources in a lakeFS deployment through a unique path consisting of repository name, lakeFS revision/ref name, and file name relative to the repository root.
+Optionally, they may be prefixed with the `lakefs://` URI scheme (this is required when using [third-party libraries](integrations.md)).

 As an example, a URI like `repo/main/file.txt` addresses the `file.txt` file on the `main` branch in the repository named `repo`.

 In some lakeFS file system operations, directories are also allowed as resource names.
-For example, the URI `repo/main/data/` (note the trailing slash) refers to the `data` directory on the `main` branch in the `repo` repository.
+For example, the URI `repo/main/data/` (note the optional trailing slash) refers to the `data` directory on the `main` branch in the `repo` repository.

 ## On staged versus committed changes